firavoyage/blogging/projects.md

   - fly me 2 the moon
   - angry birds classic
   - terraria
-- app ideas
-  - notion
+- local oj
-  - feishu
+  - test program
+  - problem markdown and io files given
+  - maybe hints editorial and data generator
+  - for improving yourself instead of competing with others
 - various themes
   - by voyage
 - inspired by